nicolasleigh/NoteBooks/JavaScript/notes.md

 - **Block Scope**: Variables declared with `let` and `const` are block-scoped.
 They can only be accessed within the block they are declared in.

 > Professional JavaScript for Web Developers 5th - EXECUTION CONTEXT AND SCOPE - P154

+### Service worker

+`Service workers` are a separate type of `worker` that are designed to enable advanced web application features such as `offline functionality`, `push notifications`, and `background syncing`.
+They behave more like a network proxy than a separate browser thread, allowing them to intercept network requests and cache resources.
+This enables web applications to function even when there is no Internet connection, providing a more consistent and reliable user experience. `Service workers` can also enable `push notifications` for progressive web applications, allowing web applications to keep users engaged even when they are not actively using the application.

+In addition to their caching and push notification capabilities, `service workers` can act as a highly customizable network cache.
+They can cache resources such as HTML, CSS, JavaScript, and images, allowing web applications to load quickly even when there is no network connection.
+This means that users can continue using the application even when they are offline or have a poor Internet connection, providing a smoother and more reliable user experience.

+> Professional JavaScript for Web Developers 5th - SERVICE WORKERS - P973